pktgen/fgen/docs/guides/sample_app_ug/cli.rst

 .. note::
-   The example cli application does not require to be run as superuser which means it also does not use CNDP features except for a few routines not requiring CNE initialization.
+   The example cli application does not require to be run as superuser which means it also does not use FGEN features except for a few routines not requiring FGEN initialization.

 Explanation